KanoczTomas/01Cnode/README.md

 # Bitgesell-node-monitor

 This is a webfrontend for a full bitcoin node.
-Bitcoin-core is running as the backend and this little app allows you to see the status of the node through an easy graphical web frontend.
+Bitgesell-node-monitor is running as the backend and this little app allows you to see the status of the node through an easy graphical web frontend.

 # Implemented pages: